Dre Campbell Farm

 This DIY method can also help control sawflies.

-If the vacuum has strong enough suction and you’re quick enough, you can also catch the adults before they fly off.
+If the vacuum has strong enough suction and you’re quick enough, you may even be able to capture adults before they fly away.

 Use a vacuum to suck up the larvae, eggs, and any adults you see.
 Next, dispose of the critters in soapy water right away.